helderdaniel/MooshakTools/submissions.md

  A,52770,1
  (...)
  ```
- Submission states listed below are the only ones not considered as failure	(This is harded coded in current version).
+ Submission states listed below are the only ones not considered as failure	(This is hard coded in current version).
  -	Accepted
  -	Compile Time Error
  -	Invalid Submission